Live from the Southern Command in sunny South Florida.

 They are going to be looked at as people who are not up to the task, who are not true leaders, who don't have backbone.

-And I can tell you only anecdotally from out here in the field, just being a a citizen and a Republican, a conservative, and all the people I talk to, they are infuriated.
+And I can tell you only anecdotally from out here in the field, just being a citizen and a Republican, a conservative, and all the people I talk to, they are infuriated.

 They have reached the exasperation point with this kind of tepid inaction.

-Well, yeah, I know.
+Well, I know.

-And it's not a it's not it's it's it's a dynamic opposition.
+And it's a dynamic opposition.

 People are actively angry about this, actively want to do something about it.

-They they oppose it so much.
+They oppose it so much.

 I just wish I knew.

-I wish somebody could show me maybe there is an example of where an idea like this was allowed to implement and was so bad that it fell apart on its own, and that everybody saw how bad it was, and then the leaders and the people responsible for it were held to account.
+I wish somebody could show me, maybe there is an example of where an idea like this was allowed to implement.

-I just don't I don't I can't recall that ever happening.
+I just don't, I don't, I can't recall that ever happening.

 And you know that.